Engee documentation

 Input arguments

-# mode — Usage of the FIR filter
+# mode — using the FIR filter

 Details

-# x — Input signal
+# x — input signal

 Details